lukewarm22/movie-roulette/README.md

 ## The Team

 We are a team of five who worked together to put out this product.
-We are Samuel Jackson, Will Critendon, Cristopher Hattan, Luke Jordan, and Owen Book.
+We are Samuel Jackson, Will Critendon, Cristopher Hattan, and Luke Jordan.
-Luke and Will were involved in creating the front end of the application, while Sam, Chris, and Owen were charged with the logic.
+Luke and Will were involved in creating the front end of the application, while Sam and Chris were charged with the logic.

 ## License